gkarwchan/hugoblogsource/content/posts/2023_10_27_OAuth_OpenID_AuthenticationFlow_In_Plain_English.md

 | Local Desktop App | Client Credential Flow |
 | Native mobile APP | the Authorization Code Flow with Proof Key for Code Exchange (PKCE) |

-## Using Off-the-shelf Service:
+## Using Off-the-shelf `SaaS` Service:
 You can build your own `Authentication Server`, and write code with client side JavaScript, and server side code.
-Or you can use one of the off-the-shelf services on the market.
+Or you can use one of the off-the-shelf `SaaS` services on the market.
-These services provides all the OAuth 2.0 and OpenID Connect services for your needs.
+These `SaaS` services provides all the OAuth 2.0 and OpenID Connect services for your needs.
 Just as example of these services:
 * [Auth0] (https://auth0.com/) is very popular service, and maybe the most used one.
 * [Google Firebase] (https://firebase.google.com/) is another very popular service.